--> Skip to Main Content

 The Lafayette Collection

-The collection contains books, photographs and assorted memorabilia related to Lafayette as well as seven paintings depicting major events in his life which are currently on display on the lower level of the Lewis Library.
+The collection contains books, photographs and assorted memorabilia related to Lafayette as well as seven paintings depicting major events in his life.
+These are are currently on display on the lower level of the Lewis Library.
 There are also photographs of the unveiling and dedication of the Lafayette statue on the LaGrange square to celebrate the Bicentennial of 1976.

 Professor Georges de Bone, ca. 1970s